Last Updated: August, 2013

 In India, the silk industry generates employment for approximately 7.6 million people (2012-13), which includes farmers and small households.

 In 2012-13, Indian silk exports stood at US$ 410 million.
 The readymade garments of silk formed the largest segment, generating around 58 per cent of the export earnings from silk, while natural silk yarn, fabrics and made-ups accounted for around 38 per cent of the silk export earnings.

 The US and the UAE are the major export destinations for Indian silk goods, generating combined earnings of around US$ 122.6 million in 2012-13.
 The UK, France, Italy and Germany are the other major export destinations.
 The segments that are exported in the silk sector include natural silk yarns, fabrics, made-ups, readymade garments, silk carpets and silk waste.

 The Indian Silk Export Promotion Council (ISEPC) has initiated programmes for the growth and development of the silk industry.
-ISEPC organizes trade shows and fairs across the world to promote trade with different countries.
-The Council also facilitates meetings between exporters and potential customers.
+ISEPC organises trade shows and fairs across the world to promote trade with different countries.
+The council also facilitates meetings between exporters and potential customers.